 Patty Johnson

-Johnson’s work reflects her continuing interest in the interchange between research and design and commerce and culture as well as her belief in the importance of sustainable and human centered design practise.
+Johnson’s work reflects her continuing interest in the interchange between research and design and commerce and culture as well as her belief in the importance of sustainable and human centered design practice.

 © Nienkamper International, Inc.